What is the Total Debt Service Ratio?

 - Other Expenses = $5,000

-It is calculated using the formula given below
+It calculate using the formula given below

 Total Debt Service Ratio = (Debt Obligations + Other Expenses) / Gross Income